kleinesfilmroellchen/sof-language/README.md

              Execute <command> and exit.

-When used without execution-starting arguments (-c or filename), sof is started in interactive mode.
+When used without execution-starting arguments (-c or filename), SOF is started in interactive mode.

 Quit the program with ^C.
 ```